 Use only the number of drops your doctor has prescribed.

 Do not touch the tip of the eye dropper or place it directly on your eye.
 A contaminated dropper can infect your eye, which could lead to serious vision problems.

-Do not use the eye drops if the liquid has changed colors or has particles in it.
+Do not use the eye drops if the liquid looks cloudy or has changed colors.